cfchou/hakyll_site/posts/2013-05-13-builder-in-filter.md

 _Builder_ is not only useful for creating a collection as what's been shown in [the previous post](./2013-05-12-builder-basics.html).
-It's also heavily used in functions of implementation traits, such as _filter_ in TraversableLike:
+It's also heavily used in functions of _implementation traits_, such as _filter_ in TraversableLike:

     trait TraversableLike[+A, +Repr] extends ...
     {